|

 to be right and so it too advanced at a glacial pace.
 As compatibility

-way the rocks had been put together for a subtly rustic effect.
+way the rocks had been put together, to subtly rustic effect.

-Eventually, by endless playing around, I got what I thought was a
+Eventually, by an endless amount of playing around, I got what I thought was a

 goodish look, meaning one that